 It’s Mental Health Awareness Week.
 For seven days, from 8th to 14th May 2017, organisations and individuals are shining a light on the subject that for many is still surrounded by stigma.
 This week is all about reducing the stigma, finding out why mental health is a daily challenge for such a large portion of the population, and this year, uncovering why too few of us are thriving with great mental health.

-In a recent interview Sam Jones, MD at Manchester content agency Tunafish Media, did just that.
+In a recent interview Sam Jones, MD at Manchester content agency Tunafish Media, spoke about changing attitudes.
 The 29 year old entrepreneur spoke with Business Cloud’s Chris Maguire about his experience with anxiety in the workplace as a business owner and a prominent figure in the city’s digital-sphere.

 Having kept his anxiety to himself throughout school and university, three years ago Sam found himself discussing the subject out in the open following an attack in front of colleagues and employees.